-2024 highlights Alfa Start for US Auto Finance Alfa Start for Along with several ongoing projects which are using Alfa Start as an accelerator, 2024 included a complete implementation nce as an accelerator, 2024 included a complete implementation launched in under nine months by rigidly following the Alfa Start methodology.
+Alfa Start for US Auto Finance

+Along with several ongoing projects which are using Alfa Start as an accelerator, 2024 included a complete implementation launched in under nine months by rigidly following the Alfa Start methodology.
 These projects have allowed us to continually refine our framework, including the addition of pre-written materials for the different stages of a project.
 New on-project learnings have also fed back into the configuration of existing processes, and the creation of new ones, as we expand our functional coverage to support auto financiers of all shapes and sizes.